mcnevin/ezClub/README.md

-ezClub
+ezClubPortal
 ===========

-repo for the ez Club website.
+This is the repo for common files across the ez Club Portal project.